metti/stg/doc/stg.md

 *   `-i|--info`

-    This causes the ABI parsers to dump information to stderr about the entities processed.
+    This causes the BTF and ELF parsers to dump information to stdout about the entities processed.
 This is primarily useful for debugging.
 In the case of BTF input, the output is intended to match the output of `bpftool btf dump file "$file" format raw`.

 *   `-c|--counters`